yorsyd/Meng-CPP/README.md

 [ENGLISH]
 The codes here are the ones I made because I didn't have much work to do.
 These codes aim to improve my skills and so that my existing knowledge can be applied.
-Please if you want to use the code that is here (But who wants to? hehe)
+Please if you want to use the code that is here (But who wants? hehe)